Skip to table of contents

 • Identification of usability gaps not captured by technical audit

-Note: Experiences that meet technical compliance standards but remain unusable with screen readers or other assistive technologies have been frequently cited in accessibility complaints and legal settlements.
+Note: Legal enforcement increasingly scrutinises whether users can independently complete tasks on digital platforms — not only whether technical standards are met.
+Experiences that pass automated checks but remain unusable with assistive technologies have been cited in accessibility complaints and settlements.
 Technical compliance and genuine usability are not the same thing.

 Stage 5